ekg/pafciggy/README.md

 ## Output

-PAFCiggy will output the corrected PAF records to stdout.
+pafciggy will output the corrected PAF records to stdout.
 Additionally, it will print statistics to stderr, including:

 - Number of fixed records
 - Number of query fixes